-Instructor: Prof. Dr Jef Caers (Stanford University, United States) Language: English Level: Intermediate Duration and Online: Extensive Course - self-paced study + 4 live sessions of 1 hour CPD Points: 10 formats: Online: IOSC - 4 live sessions of 4 hours CPD Points: 8 Classroom: 2 days CPD Points: 10
+Instructor: Jef Caers (Stanford University, United States)

+Duration and Online: Extensive Course - self-paced study + 4 live sessions of 1 hour CPD Points: 10 formats: Online: IOSC - 4 live sessions of 4 hours CPD Points: 8

 This course provides an overview of the most relevant areas of data science to address geoscientific challenges and questions as they pertain to the environment, earth resources & hazards.
 The focus lies on the methods that treat common characters of geoscientific data: multivariate, multi-scale, compositional, geospatial and spacetime.
-In addition, the course will treat those statistical method that allow a quantification of the "human dimension" by looking at guantifying impact on humans (e.g. hazards, contamination) and how humans impact the environment (e.g. contamination, land use).
+In addition, the course will treat those statistical method that allow a quantification of the "human dimension" by looking at quantifying impact on humans (e.g. hazards, contamination) and how humans impact the environment (e.g. contamination, land use).
 The course focuses on developing skills that are not covered in traditional statistics and machine learning courses.